Simulating nonlinear optical processes on a superconducting quantum device: Classical and quantum models of laser pulse compression

 which is also known as the self-Kerr nonlinearity in the quantum literature \citep{kerr1875xl}.
 Since $R>0$ for the modulational instability, the negative sign in $H_F$ means that photons tend to condense together, which leads to a lower energy of the system.
 In Eq.~(\ref{eq:HF}), the operators are normal ordered $a_2^\dagger a_2^\dagger a_2 a_2=n_2^2-n_2$, which is different from other orderings such as $a_2^\dagger a_2 a_2^\dagger a_2=n_2^2$.
 Different orderings differ by factors of the number operator $n_2$.
 For our purposes, the ordering does not matter, because the total Hamiltonian also includes the energy of the non-interacting harmonic oscillators $H_0=\sum_j\omega_ja_j^\dagger a_j=\sum_j\omega_jn_j$.
 In the interaction picture of $H_0$, these quadratic terms are trivially removed, and Eqs.~(\ref{eq:HT}) and (\ref{eq:HF}) should be understood as three- and four-wave interactions in the interaction picture of $H_0$.
 Then, different orderings in Eq.~(\ref{eq:HF}) are equivalent up to a re-definition of $\omega_2$.
 Hence, it is sufficient to consider normal-ordered operators.

-To use quantum Hamiltonian simulations to solve the quantized wave-wave interaction problems, we will focus on the Schr\"{o}dinger picture from now on.
-Notice that the commutator $[H_T, H_F]\ne 0$.
-In the number basis, the matrix for $H_F$ is diagonal, so one can easily exponentiate the matrix analytically.
-Efficient quantum simulation algorithms also exist for diagonal Hamiltonian matrices with a smooth structure \citep{Welch_2014}.
-On the other hand, the matrix for $H_T$ is not diagonal in the number basis, but only two neighbors are coupled in the cubic lattice of $|m_1, m_2, m_3\rangle$.
-The special structure of the $H_T$ matrix originates from the fact that $S_2=n_1+n_2$ and $S_3=n_1+n_3$ are constants of motion, because $[H_T, S_2]=[H_T, S_3]=0$.
-In fact, $H_F$ also commutes with $S_2$ and $S_3$.
-Therefore, it is convenient to choose eigenstates of $S_2$ and $S_3$ as the computational basis.
-For the laser pulse compression problem, since we are primarily interested in the seed wave $a_2$, a convenient basis is
+To use quantum Hamiltonian simulations to solve the quantized wave-wave interaction problems, we will focus on the Schr\"{o}dinger picture and use a basis that respects action conservation.
+In classical wave-wave interactions, $S_2=n_1+n_2$ and $S_3=n_1+n_3$ are known as the conserved wave actions.
+In the quantized model, $[H_T, S_2]=[H_T, S_3]=0$, and $H_F$ also commutes with $S_2$ and $S_3$.
+Therefore, it is convenient to use eigenstates of $S_2$ and $S_3$ as the computational basis, which we shall call the action basis.
+For the laser pulse compression problem, since we are primarily interested in the seed wave $a_2$, we label the action basis by